awsdocs/amazon-cloudwatch-user-guide/doc_source/Edit-CloudWatch-Alarm.md

-# Editing a CloudWatch Alarm<a name="Edit-CloudWatch-Alarm"></a>
+# Editing or Deleting a CloudWatch Alarm<a name="Edit-CloudWatch-Alarm"></a>

-You can edit an existing alarm and update the Amazon SNS email notification list that it uses\.
+You can edit or delete an existing alarm\.

-CloudWatch has changed the alarm user interface\.
+CloudWatch has updated the alarm user interface\.
 By default, you're shown the new user interface, but you can choose to return to the old user interface\.
 This topic contains steps for each\.

 **To edit an alarm using the new alarm user interface**